-A burglary occurs every 15 seconds in the US, but still we never think it will happen to us.
-Though the Washington D.C. metropolitan area is safer than many other parts of the United States, that does not mean we are immune to thefts and attacks within our homes.
-The stark reality is that with over 2 million home break-ins in the USA, it can still happen to you.
-It’s always better to be prepared than to be stuck in a situation you don’t know how to handle.
+A burglary occurs every 15 seconds in the US, but we still never think it will happen to us.
+Though the Washington D.C. metropolitan area is safer than most other regions of the United States, that doesn’t make us immune to thefts and attacks within our homes.
+The stark reality is that with over 2 million home break-ins in the USA, you are still at risk.
+It’s always better to be prepared than to be stuck in a situation you’re not prepared to handle.

 According to 2017’s statistics, here are your chances of a home invasion based on your town: